ModularDevicesMalleableAudio/mdma/MSEQ-docs-views.md

 Each one of the sequencers corresponds to a MIDI channel, with the Raspberry PI able to send up to 16 different sets of MIDI signals (we use 14 currently), and player 1 and player 2 can edit these different signals independently of one another.

-The sequencers are set up such that 1-7, and 9-12 are traditional synth sequencers, 8 is a modular style stage sequencer that can generate more complex rhythms and patterns, whilst sequencers 13-15 are set up for drum tracks.
-Channels 8 & 16 is not really a sequencer at all, but rather a set of global/macro utility views.
+The sequencers are set up such that 1-7 and 9-12 are traditional polyphonic sequencers designed for synths, whilst sequencers 13-15 are set up for drum tracks.
+Channels 8 & 16 is not really sequencers at all, but rather a set of global/macro utility views.

 ### View selection
 The right hand launchpad of a pair has a vertical row of buttons on the right hand side.
 These buttons control the selection of views that are available for each sequencer.